PP-19 Bizon: SN7P

 Vietnamese Bizon clone chambered for 7.62x25mm, also manufactured by the Z111 Factory.

 Service

-The Bizon is issued to armed response units of the Federal Security Service (FSB) and Ministry of Justice in Russia.
+The Bizon is issued to armed response units of the Federal Security Service (FSB) and the Ministry of Justice in Russia.

 It was used in combat operations against separatists in the North Caucasus region, namely Chechnya and Dagestan.

 The Bizon has been largely replaced by the PP-19-01 Vityaz in Russian service, which was developed directly from the design of the Bizon, due to reliability issues with the helical magazine.